Left and ultra-right to dispute second round of presidential election in Chile

-SANTIAGO — In an election that sealed the defeat of the political forces that have ruled Chile since the country’s redemocratization in 1990, candidates from the left, Gabriel Boric, and the far right, José Antonio Kast, were the most voted on Sunday and will compete for The country’s presidency in the second round on December 19.
+SANTIAGO — In an election that sealed the defeat of the political forces that have ruled Chile since the country’s redemocratization in 1990, candidates from the left, Gabriel Boric, and the far right, José Antonio Kast, were the most voted on Sunday and will compete for Presidency in the second round, scheduled for December 19th.

-With 95% of the ballots counted, Kast leads, with 27.97%, and Boric is in second, with 25.7% — to win in the first round, it was necessary to have more than 50% of the valid votes.
-The surprise of the vote, detected only in the latest polls of intention to vote, was the third place of economist and engineer Franco Parisi, considered an anti-system populist who spent the entire campaign in the United States, where he lives, and is with 12.94% of the wishes.
+With 99% of the ballots counted, Kast leads by a margin of two percentage points, with 27.91% of the votes, and Boric has 25.83% — to win in the first round, you had to have more than 50% of the valid votes.
+The surprise of the poll, detected only in the latest polls of intention to vote, is the third place of economist and engineer Franco Parisi, considered an anti-system populist who spent the entire campaign in the United States, where he lives, and is with 12.8% of the wishes.

 Captured frustrations: ‘New right has become a channel of protest against governments and politics,’ says Argentine historian Pablo Stefanoni